bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-93.rst

   .. container:: detail

-    We have dropped the system database tables :code:`IWA_WebService`, :code:`IWA_WebServiceEndpoints`, :code:`IWA_WebServiceEnvironments`,
+    We have dropped the System Database tables :code:`IWA_WebService`, :code:`IWA_WebServiceEndpoints`, :code:`IWA_WebServiceEnvironments`,
     :code:`IWA_WebServiceFeature`, :code:`IWA_WebServicePortType` and
     :code:`IWA_WebServiceProperty` and migrated its data to the :ref:`app-yaml`.